Inverse Trigonometric Functions

 Inverse Trigonometric Functions Table

-This table summarizes the domain and range of inverse trigonometric functions, which is an important topic for inverse trigonometric functions class 12 and solving problems.
+This table summarises the domain and range of inverse trigonometric functions, which is an important topic for the inverse trigonometric functions class 12 and solving problems.

 FunctionDomainRange